stooged/PS5-Server32/partitions/README.md

 <br><br>

-once that is done you need to choose the <b>partitions.csv</b> that matches your boards flash size in the <a href=https://github.com/stooged/PS5-Server32/tree/main/partitions>partitions</a>folder and copy it to the sketch folder.<br><br>
+once that is done you need to choose the <b>partitions.csv</b> that matches your boards flash size in the partitions folder and copy it to the sketch folder.<br><br>
 <img src=https://github.com/stooged/PS5-Server32/blob/main/images/csv.jpg><br>